-The battle of channel sales vs direct sales has been a long heralded debate, so I’m going to break down the pros and cons of each, as well as how to balance a combination of both for your sales strategy.
+The battle of channel sales vs direct sales has been a long-heralded debate, so I’m going to break down the pros and cons of each, as well as how to balance a combination of both for your sales strategy.

 Finding the right mix between direct and indirect sales channels heavily depends on the product or service you are offering.

-In this post we’ll take a closer look at each sales channel and ask some questions which will hopefully help you decide if it’s the right channel for your business at this stage.
+In this post, we’ll take a closer look at each sales channel and ask some questions which will hopefully help you decide if it’s the right channel for your business at this stage.

 What Are Channel Sales?

 Channel sales is the process of distributing a product to the market, typically by segmenting sales operations to focus on different selling vessels.
-For instance, a company might implement a channel sales strategy to sell a product via in-house sales teams, dealers, retailers, affiliates, or by direct marketing.
+For instance, a company might implement a channel sales strategy to sell a product via in-house sales teams, dealers, retailers, affiliates, or direct marketing.

-Channel sales can include any type of third party that offers your product or service to the end customer.
+Channel sales can include any type of third-party that offers your product or service to the end customer.
 Selling your product or service through a network of channel partners can provide great leverage to your business.

-Re-sellers, distributors, value added providers and other types of channel partners can provide a wide reach for your business and get your product or service in front of many prospective buyers.
+Re-sellers, distributors, value-added providers and other types of channel partners can provide a wide reach for your business and get your product or service in front of many prospective buyers.

 It is also a very cost-effective way to enter new markets as it spares you the costs of maintaining a local operation.